MyMemoryChat/LLM_agent/prompt_template/ENTITIES_RELATIONS_GENERATION/ENTITIES_RELATIONS_GENERATION.md

 -Goal-
-     Given a text input, extract entities and their relationships and return updated versions entities/relationships of the neo4j knowledge graph
+      Given a text input, extract entities and their relationships, return updated entities of the neo4j knowledge graph, and create new relationships between entities or update existing ones .
+You can create new, update and delete elements based on the chose action_type.

 -Instructions-
     You run in a loop of Thought, Action, PAUSE, Observation.